 A well-designed church logo serves as the sacred symbol that captures the identity of your congregation.
 Beyond mere aesthetics, a church logo becomes a visual testament to its unique history, vision, and mission.
 If you are a pastor, elder, or ministry director reading this, you understand the profound significance of crafting a church brand that represents and resonates with the heart of your congregation.

-To help bring clarity to this central piece in vision-casting for any church, here are seven principles to guide you in choosing a logo that will best serve your church.
+A logo is a central piece in vision-casting for any church, so here are seven principles to guide you in creating a mark that will best serve your church.

 Simplicity is the key to unlocking memorability.
 A logo that is clean and straightforward can leave a lasting impression, making it easily recognizable in the minds and hearts of the congregation and beyond.

 This isn't to say that a church brand should look one-dimensional or corporate - Quite the opposite!
-As Christians, we believe in a God who has created with elegance and complexity, simplicity and dimension.
-To reflect this in your church logo, we can draw from the intelligent design of the creation we see around us.
-Just as everything has a purpose and a function in the created world, so too does each part of a church logo need to have a purpose and specific intent.
+As Christians, I believe in a God who has created with elegance and complexity, simplicity and dimension.
+To reflect this in your church logo, I can draw from the intelligent design of the creation I see around me.

 Christian symbols carry profound meaning: just think of the Cross, the Fish (Ichthys), or the Dove.
 Sometimes, incorporating one or two of these into a logo can evoke a deeper sense of your church being Biblically-based.
 However, these symbols can also be misconstrued or overused, so exercise caution.